WizelfMike/PracticeProgram/README.md

 ## **First off, why and what?**

 ### After a thorough look through out options in terms of an interesting special input/output.
-Mikey and Martijn have decided on a midi keyboard as input.
+We have decided on a midi keyboard as input.
 It would cut on costs for new hardware, as Mikey already owns one for testing.
 We had some other options in mind before this however.

 * Using an eyetracker
 * Hand tracking
 * Donkey Kong Bongos

-### These options eventually fell through, wether it was because of cost, unoriginality or a lack of documentation on it's use.
+### These options eventually fell through, whether it was because of cost, unoriginality or a lack of documentation on it's use.
 Mikey shared the idea with a couple of people in his friend circle, and in class.
 Eventually coming to the conclusion with Martijn to make something with the Midi Keyboard, with the actual product being a keyboard practice program.
 A good start to more representation for the input at hand.
 This process was completed within a week.
 Development started almost immediately after.
 ### With the subject of resources at hand, we needed software, which would include a programming language, and then resources to actually use the input.
 All of these have been met.

 * Unity (Engine)